 We’re investing £1.8 million to upgrade the gas network in the A2 High Street in Newington.

-Following our emergency work to repair multiple gas leaks underneath the A2 at Newington earlier this year, we need to replace 4.5km of old gas mains.
-We’ll start our work at its junction with Oak Lane and progress eastwards in 100-to 900-metre sections along the High Street towards the Key Street roundabout.
-This work will be carried out by our contractor Forefront Utilities on our behalf.
+Following emergency work to repair multiple gas leaks underneath the A2 at Newington earlier this year (2019), we needed to replace 4.5km of old gas mains.
+We started our work at the A2's junction with Oak Lane and progressed eastwards along the High Street towards the Key Street roundabout.
+This work is being carried out by our contractor Forefront Utilities on our behalf.

-To keep everyone safe, a temporary 30mph speed limit is in place.
-We’ll also need to install temporary traffic lights around our work area which will move with us as we progress along the A2.
+To keep everyone safe, a temporary 30mph speed limit is in place around our works.
 To keep traffic flowing, we’ll manually control our lights Monday to Friday between 7.30am and 7.30pm, and between 8am and 5pm on Saturdays.
 These lights will still be in operation outside of these times.

 We may need to close other side roads during our project.
 Vehicles heavier than 7.5 tons will not be permitted to use side roads.